Stacky fans and tropical moduli in polymake

-Research on tropical curves started with Mikhalkin~\cite{Mikhalkin:2005} who gave a combinatorial formula for the number of plane algebraic curves of given degree $d$ and geometric genus $g$ through $3d-1+g$ points in general position; this allows, e.g., for computing Gromov--Witten invariants of $\PP^2$.
-Mikhalkin's idea was to transfer this problem to the analogous task in the tropical setting \cite[Theorem~1]{Mikhalkin:2005}.
-In general, a smooth tropical curve of genus $g$ is a trivalent metric graph on $2g - 2$ nodes with $3g - 3$ edges, which satisfies a certain \enquote{balancing condition}.
+A smooth tropical curve of genus $g$ is a trivalent metric graph on $2g - 2$ nodes with $3g - 3$ edges, which satisfies a certain \enquote{balancing condition}.
 The moduli of such curves are the lengths of these $3g-3$ edges.
-Via this coordinatisation the tropical curves of fixed genus form a stacky fan, and the link corresponds to those curves whose total edge lengths is fixed to, say, one.
+Let us recall the construction of the simplicial stacky fan which is the moduli space of tropical curves.